Gaming and mental health

 - finding it difficult to get to sleep or get up in the morning because of your gaming

-- not getting showered as much as need to or not taking good care of yourself
+- not showering as much as needed or not taking good care of yourself

 - not doing as well at school, college, university or work